PLEASE NOTE: the following information was found in 1985 and has never been updated:

 Http://www.pitt.edu/~ian/ianres.html

 This site has a useful collection of links to international resources.
+The

 International Affairs Area has a section on Africa.
-There are
+There are also connections

 to a variety of African government sites and news sources.